 Abstract

-Economic abuse survivors, women whose partners blocked their access to their economic resources, turn for help to three state welfare organizations in Israel: The National Insurance Institute, welfare services including their violence prevention centres, and, during divorce processes, to the family courts assistance units.
-Recently, a unique opportunity was created in Israel for investigating these organizations’ employees’ commitment towards these survivors: the issue of economic abuse and the policy agenda concerning their right for support received public attention that strengthened the possibility of routine actions at the welfare organizations, would be challenged accordingly.
-Concurrently, patriarchal priorities, continued to enhance the reproduction of routine action that do not recognize economic abuse survivors’ emergency situations and rights for support.
-The institutional logics perspective is particularly suitable for analyzing commitment towards those suffering economic abuse and processes of positioning vis á vis their need for support.
-Analyzing 48 structured interviews to identify the institutional logic guiding employees’ commitment, by examining sources of authority, occupational identity, sources of legitimacy, and the normative base, indicated three paths reproducing organizational practices reflecting a patriarchal institutional logic.
-Additionally, a typology of challenging processes emerged with each manifesting a differential distancing from reproduction routines.
-The typology reflects the difficulty of commitment towards economic abuse survivors, to develop.
+In Israel, economic abuse survivors, meaning women whose partners have blocked their access to their own economic resources, turn to three state welfare organizations for help.
+These are the National Insurance Institute, the welfare services including violence prevention centres, and during divorce processes, the family courts’ assistance units.
+Recently, a unique opportunity has been created for investigating these organizations’ employees’ commitment to these survivors.
+The issue of economic abuse and the policy agenda concerning the women’s right to support has received public attention, strengthening the possibility that the organizations’ routine actions would be challenged accordingly.
+At the same time, patriarchal priorities have continued to reinforce the reproduction of routine acts that do not recognize the economic abuse survivors’ state of emergency nor their right to receive support.
+The institutional logics perspective is particularly suitable for analyzing the employees’ commitment to economic abuse survivors as well as their positioning processes vis á vis the women’s need for support.
+An analysis of 48 structured interviews designed to identify the institutional logic guiding the employees’ commitment by examining sources of authority, occupational identity, sources of legitimacy, and the normative base, points to three paths through which organizational practices that reflect a patriarchal institutional logic are reproduced.
+In addition, the analysis reveals a typology of challenging processes embodying various levels of distancing from reproduction routines.
+This typology reflects the difficulty involved in developing the commitment to economic abuse survivors.

 Keywords: institutional logics, economic abuse, welfare institutions, gender